rohityadavcloud/rohityadavcloud.github.io/_posts/2020-03-15-rooftop-solar.markdown

 ### Implementation

-Sunson installed a custom GI raised-superstructure on my roof with concrete footing on which 15 Canadian Solar Hiku 410Wp solar panels and 15 Enphase IQ7+ microinverters were installed grouped in three strings of 5 panel-microinverter units each as my house has a 3-phase AC grid-connection.
+Sunson installed a raised GI (galvanized-iron, so structure does not rust) structure on my roof with concrete based footing.
+On this GI structure (as seen in the photograph below) 15 Canadian Solar Hiku 410Wp panels were mounted and 15 Enphase IQ7+ microinverters were installed.
+The 15 panel-microinverter units were wired into three AC strings having 5 units of panel-microinverter each.
+Each panel-microinverter unit works as an independent solar plant and on each unit itself the microinverter converts DC power from solar panels to AC.

 <div class="post-image"> <img src="/images/solar/structure.jpg"> </div>

-Each of the three AC-strings from the panels were connected to a [busbar junction box](https://en.wikipedia.org/wiki/Busbar) and then the solar-AC cables were fed to the three AC cables from the grid (with all the surge protection devices, MCBs etc).
+Each of the three AC-strings from the units were connected to a [busbar junction box](https://en.wikipedia.org/wiki/Busbar) and then the solar-AC cables were fed to the three AC cables from the grid (with all the surge protection devices, MCBs etc).